 In 2007-2008, food crises linked to the sudden rise in food product prices revealed that the mechanisms which ensure food security and nutrition on a global level had fragmented.
 It became necessary to strengthen cooperation between players by creating specific institutions for dialogue and cooperation, but also to promote common understanding of the issues and challenges surrounding global food security.

-Ten years later, due to climate change and conflict, the food security situation is worsening again.
-The responses of the international community need to adapt to these new challenges.
+A few years later, due in particular to climate change and conflict, the food security situation is worsening again.
+The COVID-19 crisis has considerably worsened food shortages, in particular because of economic consequences for the most vulnerable populations.
+The responses of the international community need to adapt to these challenges.

-Read the FAO’s report on "the State of Food Security and Nutrition in the World"
+Read the FAO’s report, jointly produced with the UN, on "the State of Food Security and Nutrition in the World"

 Global governance of food security and nutrition is made up of all the mechanisms, frameworks or policies which enable the various stakeholders (States first and foremost, but also international organizations, civil society and the private sector) to sustainably improve households’ food security and nutrition.
 Coordination, coherence and complementarity of the actions of organisations working for sustainable food security and nutrition are necessary to find appropriate solutions and give significant support to the benefits of global food security.

-Governance is also a local issue, particularly in fragile areas.
+France also acts within European development assistance efforts, in line with the SDGs adopted by the UN in 2015.
+France’s action is particularly concerned with local governance issues, particularly in fragile areas such as the Sahel.
 The operating methods reviewed and promoted by the Sahel Alliance should ensure assistance is more effective by making greater use of local stakeholders.

-• Website of High Level Panel of Experts (HLPE) on Food Security and Nutrition
+• High Level Panel of Experts (HLPE) on Food Security and Nutrition